Pose-Pal/PoseLifter/README.md

 git clone https://github.com/Pose-Pal/PosLifter.git
 ```

-2. Load the Chrome extension:
+2. Open Chrome and Navigate to Extensions

-- Go to `chrome://extensions`
+- Go to chrome://extensions/

-- Enable "Developer Mode"
+- Enable Developer Mode (top right corner)

+3. Load the Extension

-- Click "Load unpacked" and select the `/posepal-tracking` folder
+- Click "Load unpacked"

+- Select the root folder of the repository (the one that contains files like manifest.json, content_script.js, settings.js, etc.)

+4. Grant Webcam Access

+- On first use, Chrome will prompt for webcam access.

+- Grant permission so PoseLifter can analyze your posture in real-time.

+5. Start Using

+- Open a new tab or page.

-- Open extension and provide permissions
+- The extension will activate and begin tracking your posture using picture-in-picture.

-3. Use the Extension
-- Press 🎯 to calibrate good posture.
-- Enable wanted settings, eg. Picture in Picture, Notifications.
-- Start Browsing.
+- If poor posture is detected, the screen will blur as a gentle reminder to adjust.

+- Open the extension popup to access Settings — configure slouch detection sensitivity, toggle reminders, or disable features as needed.

 ## 🤝 Credits